selendra/selendra/README.md

 # Selendra

-An interoperable nominated Proof-of-Stake network for developing and running Substrate-based and EVM compatible blockchain application.
+An interoperable nPoS network built with Substrate Framework for developing and running Substrate-based and EVM compatible blockchain application.